 The Sunny Island increases the system frequency if there is surplus renewable power.
 There are other reasons why the system frequency might be high, and the Amber Switch will switch its load on regardless in these circumstances.

-How can the Independent Type Amber Switch help with system start-up?
+How can the Amber Switch help with system start-up?

-How / where is the Independent Type Amber Switch installed?
+How / where should the Amber Switch be installed?

 The Amber Switch is installed on the AC side of the power system (in contrast to some other controlled loads, which are installed on the DC side of PV / wind / battery systems).